cadamsmith/svelte_starter_app/README.md

 # Svelte Starter App

 My personal Svelte app template, with TypeScript, Rollup, and Sirv CLI.
 Supports live reload out of the box.
 Draws heavily from the starter app described in the blog post https://typeofnan.dev/how-to-set-up-a-svelte-app-with-rollup/ as well as the official svelte template at https://github.com/sveltejs/template.
-I keep changing my mind about my templates, so expect this to change often and maybe veer away from these sources.
+I keep changing my mind about my templates, so expect this to change often and maybe veer away from these sources as I learn more about these technologies.

 ## Initialization